sergordon/GlobantChallenge/README.md

 # Globant Challenge

-This project is a Proof of Concept (PoC) for a migration solution.
+This project is a Proof of Concept (PoC) for a data migration solution.
 It allows ingestion of historical data from CSV files, reception of new data via REST API, and backup/restore of database content using AVRO format.
 Additionally, it includes a modern web-based UI for interaction and reporting.
 > **Note:** The database starts empty.
 You must populate the tables using the web UI, CSV uploads for historical data an JSON upload for new data.

 ## 📁 Project Structure